Program Details

 Program Overview

-The Clinical Laboratory Science program prepares you to work as a medical technologist in a clinical setting such as a hospital, medical center or reference laboratory.
-When you graduate, you are eligible for certification as a medical technologist by the American Association of Bioanalysts (AAB) and the American Society for Clinical Pathology Board of Certification (ASCP).
+The Clinical Laboratory Science (CLS) program prepares you to work as a medical technologist in a clinical setting such as a hospital, medical center, or reference laboratory.
+Successful completion of all degree requirements may make you eligible to take a medical technologist certification exam offered by the American Association of Bioanalysts (AAB) or the American Society for Clinical Pathology Board of Certification (ASCP).
+If you are a student who resides outside of Florida or plans to relocate outside of Florida, Santa Fe College has made the determination that this degree program or curriculum only meets educational requirements for professional licensure in the state of Florida.
+Please contact the Licensure Board in your state to determine whether this program or curriculum will meet any licensure requirements.

 Accreditation